lds217/Hand-Gesture-Regconization-using-small-HGR1-dataset/Readme.md

 You can also download from Hugging_face with this [link](https://huggingface.co/lds217/HGR1-resnet50-transferlearning/tree/main).

+Please be patient because it will take multiple times on weak machines to run it.
+If I have more time I would implement a framerate limiter so it can adapt every devices

 ## Conclusion
 This project was a great exercise in working with a small dataset.
 Different approaches resulted in varying levels of accuracy, and the project can be further modified and improved.